 What is it?
 Is it worth it?
 Can't I just do that myself?
 Don't I already know that?
 They're all commonly heard by User Researchers.
-One of our own, Emily Hewitson, is tired of that.
-Here, she expertly puts to bed the myths and misunderstandings that plague User Research and prevent organisations from ever developing products or services that truly meet their potential.
+Here, we expertly put to bed the myths and misunderstandings that plague User Research and prevent organisations from ever developing products or services that truly meet their potential...

 User experience research is a responsibility like no other.
 In addition to working with fellow researchers as a team, we must also work alongside actual product users.
 The output of this collaboration is the creation of products that can boast genuinely great user experiences.